-To restrict specific content in the iTunes Store, select the check box next to the source, and make choices from the corresponding pop-up menu to choose the restriction level.
+5. To restrict specific content in the iTunes Store, select the check box next to the source, and make choices from the corresponding pop-up menu to choose the restriction level.

 Note that these restrictions apply only to content in the iTunes Store, content that can be downloaded through iCloud, and media shared with your Mac.
+Content in your iTunes library is never restricted.